 Fenugreek is a plant that grows in parts of Europe and western Asia.
 Its small brown seeds have a long history of being used to help different medical conditions.
-There’s some that dietary fenugreek may help lower cholesterol.
+According to a

 Fish — like salmon, tuna, sardines, and anchovies — are all rich in omega-3 fatty acids.
 These can help lower your triglyceride levels and provide protection against heart disease.
 If you don’t get enough fish in your diet, you can take daily fish oil supplements.